ippontech/blog-usa/posts/java-enums-with-extra-visitor-please.md

 }
 ```

-The swith-case statement is probably the most straightforward way to do.
-It has, however, several flaws.
+The switch-case statement is probably the most straightforward way to do this.
+However, it has several flaws.

 The method `getAssetClassBehavior()` returns a behavior according to the value of `AssetClass`.
 Defining a default behavior then becomes mandatory, even if, in this example, all the values of `AssetClass` enum are handled.
 To do so, we can either return a default implementation of `AssetClassBehavior` or null or throw an exception.